Work for Others/

 • Will not place SRNL in direct competition with the domestic private sector

-The WFO program assures a mechanism is in place for both private industrial firms and federal agencies to take advantage of SRNL’s unique technological capabilities and facilities on a full-cost recovery basis.
+The SPP program assures a mechanism is in place for both private industrial firms and federal agencies to take advantage of SRNL’s unique technological capabilities and facilities on a full-cost recovery basis.

 Cooperative Research & Development Agreement (CRADA)